paulissoft/Excel2SQL/README.md

 1. Creates a comma delimited (CSV) file for each work sheet.

-2. Creates SQL scripts:
+2. Creates these SQL scripts:
-   * table.sql: to create a table for each work sheet.
+   * create.sql: to create a table for each work sheet.
      For an Oracle database use external table definitions that reference the CSV files on the file system.
      For an PostgresQL database use table definitions.
+   * drop.sql: to drop the table for each work sheet.
+   * load.sql (only for an PostgresQL database): load the CSV file into the table(s).
    * delete.sql (only for an PostgresQL database): to delete work sheet data before loading.
-   * load.sql (only for an PostgresQL database): load the CSV file into the table(s).

 # Help